takashiyoshida/takashiyoshida.github.io/about.markdown

 <br />

 <sup>1</sup> Some people think I am a fake Japanese.
-I suppose this is because I have been away from Japan for too long.
+I guess this is because I have been away from Japan for too long and they have also never seen me speak Japanese.
 COVID-19 made it more difficult to visit Japan than before, but I intend to revisit Japan one day.

 <sup>2</sup> Actual number of years lived in Singapore is greater than 20.